Deadleg/Deadleg.github.io/_drafts/yet-another-introduction-to-LaTeX.md

 ###Put together

-Creating a document is then done associating each bit of content with some rule, along with some piecing together.
+Creating a document is then done associating each bit of content with some rule, then piecing together each bit of content.
+This process is analogous to the combination of HTML and CSS, where HTML defines the structure of the webpage and provides some bare essential rules to piece together the content, and CSS provides more fine tuning and does the real styling of the page.

 ##The document as a LaTeX file